-Our Year 4 classes and some children from the ASD bases participate in a swimming programme at Merchant Taylor's swimming baths.
+Our Year 3 &4 classes participate in a swimming programme at Crosby swimming baths.
 Children are entitled to respect and privacy when changing their clothes however there must be the required level of supervision to safeguard young people with regard to health and safety considerations and to ensure that bullying, teasing or other unacceptable behaviour does not occur.
-Merchant Taylor's swimming baths has an open changing room with cubicles as an option.
+Crosby Swimming Baths has two large changing areas and private cubicles for pupils to independently get changed in.
 This supports effective and discrete supervision and privacy for our children when changing.
 Where a child needs additional support for changing parental permission will be sought and an individual care plan will be drawn up so as to maintain dignity but increase independence (appendix 4).